qmtran/openstack-labs/rdo/lab-03/README.md

-# Lab 2 - DevStack Horizon Interface
+# Lab 3 - RDO Horizon Interface, Part Deux

   Lab Objectives:

-  0. Become familiar with the OpenStack Horizon Interface
-  0. Launch an instance from the Horizon Interface
+  0. Launch an instance from the Horizon interface

-## Add a User:

-  :red_circle: TODO, currently broken in DevStack, launching instance should change to be user logged in

-## Add a Project:

-  :red_circle: TODO, currently broken in DevStack

 ## Launch an Instance:

   0. Open the Horizon interface (navigate your browser to the public IP address of the controller)
+  0. Login to the Horizon interface as the user created in [Lab 2](../lab-02)
-  0. Project > Compute > Instances > Launch Instance
+  0. Navigate to: Project > Compute > Instances > Launch Instance

     ![Launch Instance](img/horizon-launch.png)